 Minimizes Pressure Ulcers

-This indicates the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin caused by staying in one position for too long.
+This tells you the percentage of patients who have had a pressure ulcer.
+Pressure ulcers are skin damage due to remaining in the same position for too long.

 Minimizes Serious Falls